kiro6/penetration-testing-notes/Penetration Testing/Windows Privilege Escalation/Privilege Escalation/README.md

 - ServerLevelPluginDll allows us to load a custom DLL with zero verification of the DLL's path.
 This can be done with the dnscmd tool from the command line
 - When a member of the DnsAdmins group runs the dnscmd command below, the `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\services\DNS\Parameters\ServerLevelPluginDll` registry key is populated
 - When the DNS service is restarted, the DLL in this path will be loaded (i.e., a network share that the Domain Controller's machine account can access)
-- An attacker can load a custom DLL in context of `system/nt` in DC to obtain a reverse shell or even load a tool such as Mimikatz as a DLL to dump credentials.
+- An attacker can load a custom DLL in context of `NT AUTHORITY\SYSTEM` in DC to obtain a reverse shell or even load a tool such as Mimikatz as a DLL to dump credentials.

 ```powershell
 # 1) Generating Malicious DLL , from linux